EmanuelGustafzon/escape-the-building/README.md

 # Escape The building!
-A game for anyone who are up for a challenge and wants to read a story at the same time.
-The game is built in python as a project for Code Institute.
+A text based adnventure game.
+The user gets guided through a story.
+The user get different options and questions along the game.
+The story changes depends on what the users inputs are and some inputs will lead to death.
+This game is made as my third milestone project with Code Institute and I used python to build it.
 ## https://escape-the-building.herokuapp.com/.

+## Site Owner Goals

+  - As a site owner I want the game not to break at any point.
+  - As a site owner I want the user to easily understand and learn the game.
+  - As a site owner I want to provide a fun, challenging and interactive game.

 ## User Experience

  - Target Audience

-   - Users who wants a text based adventure game that wants some action.
-The game is designed to be rappid and the user needs to take many decisions in a short period of time.
+   - Users who wants to play a text based adventure game with action.
+The game is designed to be rappid and the user needs to make many decisions in a short period of time.
    - Users who wants a bit of a challenge where they sometimes needs to stop and think.
-I am thinking about the code to open the door and the last question where you need to remember what been said in the beginning of the game.

- - Good practices implemented to provide a good user experience.

-   - The user get clear instructions to learn and understand the game.
-   - The story goes slowley so the user has time to read.
-   - If the user makes a typing error, the user simply gets the option to type again.
-   - The user can use blank spaces and use capital or non capital letters when typing.
-The program will still understand.
-   - Using colors to make it easier to follow the game.
-   - When user fails or wins the game, the user get the option to start again and with a clear screen.
-The user can either keep on with the same character name or change it for the next play.

 - User stories

   - As a user I want the game to go slow so I have time to read.
   - As a user I want clear instructions.

 ## The Design of the Game.

 - This is the road map for the game.
-The user gets two options and have to decide one of them.
-The users input will affect the next output will be and how the story continues.
-If the user come into a room of fire, jumps out the window or make a mistake with the ambualnce the user die and the game starts over.
+The user gets two options and have to decide one of them and sometimes a question to answer.
+The users input will affect what the next output will be and how the story continues.
+If the user come into a room of fire, jumps out the window or make a mistake with the ambualnce the user dies and the game is over.

   ![Road Map](/images/Road%20Map%20for%20Escape%20the%20Building.jpg)

  ## Features

- - The user make a input and gets a output.
+ - The user make an input and gets a output.
 How the story continues depends on the users input.
- - If the user type in an unvalid answer the user can try again because of a while loop.
-If the user type the correct answer but it is with spaces before or after, with big letter or small letters or mixed big and small letters does not matter.
+ - If the user type in an unvalid input the user can try again because it is running in a while loop until the answer is valid.
+ - The user input can be in lowercase and uppercase letters.
+The input can have blank spaces before and after.
+This is because of the strip() and lower() method.
- - Package of dynamite that explodes by counting down from three.
+ - The package of dynamite that explodes by counting down from three is made with a function is called if the user choose dynamite.
- - Heading in yellow and font digital from the pyfiglet library.
+ - The heading font color is yellow from the colorama library and with a font style of digital from the pyfiglet library.
+ - The general text in the game is blue from coloroma.
+ - If the user dies the text is red and if the user wins the text is green from the same library.
- - The game instructions goes slowley by the time.sleep method.
+ - The story in the game goes slowley by the time.sleep() method.
- - User can choose a character name.
-If the user type nothing, the program will ask the user to put in something.
-Otherwise the User can have any username with any character.
+ - The user can choose a character name.
+If the user type nothing, the programme will ask the user to type something until the user does.
+The User can have any character name with any character.
- - If the user either fail or complete the game, the user get the option to start over by pressing yes.
-If the user press yes the screen gets cleared.
+ - If the user either fail or complete the game, the user get the option to start again.
+If the user type r the game gets cleared and the game starts over with the same character name.
+If the user type c the user can choose a new character name and read the instructions again if needed.
+ - The user can quit the game by typing quit.

   ## Technologies